1. What is the difference between

 receive my summer taxes?

-Ans: Summer taxes should be received in early July.
-This year
+Ans: Summer taxes should be received in early July of each

 3. When should I expect